HOPE Regional Leadership Institute

 Explore the HOPE Regional Leadership Institute Areas

-Applicants must reside within one of the designated HOPE Regional Leadership Institute areas: Los Angeles, the Inland Empire, the Bay Area, Central Valley, San Diego, or Imperial Counties (including incorporated cities and unincorporated communities within each county).
+Applicants must reside within one of the designated HOPE Regional Leadership Institute areas: Los Angeles, San Diego, Central Valley, Inland Empire, Bay Area, or Imperial County (including both incorporated cities and unincorporated communities within each region).
 This residency requirement ensures participants are rooted in the local communities where HOPE aims to build civic leadership and drive regional impact.
-Inland Empire, Bay Area and Imperial County Programs coming soon!
+Programs in the Inland Empire, Bay Area and Imperial County are coming soon!

 Explore your region of interest below to learn more about the cohorts and program details.